tespin/tespin.github.io/README.md

 - feat: animations for index opening and closing
 - feat: add gh and live project links to projects
 - feat: desktop version
+- fix: margins on list items
+- fix: blurred div not fully fading on the edges